chingu-voyages/v40-bears-team-25/README.md

     - navigate to the location you want to create the project in (eg - home or c:/)
     - enter the command `git clone <url-of-this-project>`.
 Alternatively, you can provide the name of the folder you want git to clone the project to with `git clone <url-of-this-project> <name-of-folder>`
     - `cd` into the project folder
-    - Run `npm install` to install the packages for the frontend
+    - Run `npm install` to install the required packages
     - Run `npm run dev` to start the development server

 <br>